pudurudeepika/todo-react-app/README.md

 To-Do React App is a simple yet functional task management application built using React.js and Bootstrap.
 It allows users to efficiently add tasks, mark them as completed with a ✅ tick icon, and remove them with a ❌ delete button.
 With a clean and responsive UI, this app showcases fundamental React concepts like state management, event handling, and component-based architecture.

 🚀 Features

     ✅ Add new tasks
     ✔️ Mark tasks as completed with a tick icon
     ❌ Remove tasks with a delete button
     🎨 Clean and responsive UI using Bootstrap
-    🔄 Hover effects for a smooth user experience

 🛠️ Technologies Used

     ->React.js
     ->Bootstrap
     ->HTML, CSS, JavaScript

 💡 Learning Concepts:

     ->React Components
     ->useState() Hook for state management
     ->map() function for rendering lists